 Click Lock Vinyl Plank Flooring

 The rule of thumb is any vinyl over 4mm can have a vinyl specific underlayment.
 With thinner vinyl flooring construction, adding a foam underlayment can effect the locking system strength.
 Most of these vinyl floors should be installed right over the subfloor.
 If you have any areas on a concrete subfloor with moisture concerns, it is recommended to use a vapor barrier underlayment that will not add any cushion to the planks.

-If you are looking to increase the height of your floor, or have more cushion, an underlayment can be used on most types of vinyl above 4mm.
+Click clock vinyls can use a vinyl specific underlayment when they are 4mm or more in thickness.
 You’ll want to choose an underlayment specific to a vinyl floor, such as our Perfect Mat Underlayment or Floor Muffler.
 These underlayments are usually under 2mm.
-It is important to read the manufacturer instructions before installing an underlayment.
-Using an underlayment may void your warranty.
+It is important to read the manufacturer instructions before installing an underlayment to ensure it will not void your warranty.